 Fragments of Memory

-At the end of First Resonance, Truman decided to follow his news hound instincts no matter the consequences.
-Will Shana continue to favor Ali over Truman?
+At the end of Memory Lost, Truman decided to follow his news hound instincts no matter the consequences.
+Will Shana continue to favor Alejandro over Truman?
 Is Professor Machter’s work connected to the dangers in the university suburb?

 As the eV glided smoothly down Carriage Way in old town, Truman’s mind was a whirlwind of thoughts.
-It struck him as a strange twist—his inquiries into the academic story had pulled him away from the unresolved robbery-murder story.
-A possible connection to the first murder victim nagged at him.
+It struck him as a strange twist—his inquiries into the academic story had pulled him away from the unresolved robbery-murder investigation.
+Yet Machter’s connection to the first murder victim nagged at him.
 Could he possibly weave Felix’s wife’s death into Professor Machter’s larger narrative?
 The thought tantalized him.

 Maybe, maybe not.
 But for now, Ambrosia Dreams was only a few blocks away.
 The idea of a refreshing hallucinogenic cola and the chance to remind Shana and Alejandro that he was Metro Eye’s top newshound was irresistible.
-Fusion flashes of brilliant intensity shielded the Dreams’ patrons from prying eyes, casting a kaleidoscope of colors across the dimly lit interior.
-As he approached, the door retracted, recognizing him as a regular.
+As he approached the bar, fusion flashes of brilliant intensity shielded the Dreams patrons from prying eyes, casting a kaleidoscope of colors across the dimly lit interior.
+The door retracted, recognizing him as a regular.
 Inside, the warm, familiar hum of chatter welcomed him.

-The Dreams AI emcee’s voice boomed out to the crowded tables of trivia enthusiasts, “If a Martian resident was forced to return to Earth of the 1990s, where should she pick?”
+The Dreams AI emcee’s voice boomed out to the crowded tables of trivia enthusiasts, “If a Martian resident was forced to return to Earth of the 1990s, where should she pick to land?”

 Shana’s forehead wrinkled in thought.
 Alejandro must be the slim, dark-haired younger man at her bistro table.
 The man’s eyes narrowed, then shot wide open.
 He jumped to his feet, excitement crackling around him.
 “I’ve got it.
 She would return to the Biosphere in Arizona.”